tweag/monad-bayes/monad-bayes-site/about.md

      width="720"
      height="300" />

-`model` is a mixture of Gaussians, defined as a program.
-Its type `Distribution Double` shows that it is a distribution over reals. `image` is a program too: as its type shows, it is a distribution over plots.
-In particular, plots that arise from forming a 200 bin histogram out of 100000 iid draws from `model`.
+The program `model` is a mixture of Gaussians.
+Its type `Distribution Double` represents a distribution over reals.
+`image` is a program too: as its type shows, it is a distribution over plots.
+In particular, plots that arise from forming a 200 bin histogram out of 100000 independent identically distributed (iid) draws from `model`.
 To sample from `image`, we simply write `sampler image`, with the result shown below:

 <img src="../images/plot.png"